 MG may be “RTP-agnostic”, i.e., aware of the transport protocol (UDP), but unaware of higher protocol layers, thus RTP packets may transparently go through such an H.248 Context.

-However, the used naming scheme for ephemeral terminations in H.248 connection models is minor and not relevant to this discussion.

-NOTE - A H.248.TerminationID should not be used to indicate the RTP Topology.

-7.6 Analysis to be done (RTCP handling)

-There is not yet any comprehensive analysis done concerning the check in identifying the concrete RTCP functions in above Tables 1 to 4.
-There might be following functions on RTCP packets or RTCP related functions:
+It could be noted that the termination name could carry an implicit semantic concerning configured RTP topologies and/or RTCP handling behaviour of a Context.
+However, it looks unfortunate to overload the termination name with such semantics (note: clause 7.1 would be an exception).
+This Recommendation therefore recommends that the H.248.TerminationID should not be used to indicate a particular RTP topology.

+7.6 Classes of RTCP related functions

+The MG could be requested to process following RTCP packets or RTCP related functions (Note: the list label is used in Tables 1 to 4):

-F-1: RTP node identifier: usage (or not) of MG-local CNAMEs (per MG; per termination?);
+F-1: RTP node identifier: usage (or not) of MG-local CNAMEs (per MG?; per termination?);

 F-2: RTP source identifier: allocation (or not) of MG-local SSCRs per RTP session;